-- .1 Demolition and removal of existing aluminum windows to be replaced, as indicated on drawings, including modifications required to facilitate installation of new windows.
-Selective demolition for curtain walls is included in Section 08 44 13. - .2 Removal of existing window blinds. - .3 Carry out all demolition, cutting and removal of existing work in preparation for the installation of the new windows.
-Remove sealants, foam and adhesives from masonry. - .4 Carry out all alteration and demolition work required to accommodate new work indicated on drawings.
-Make good any damage caused by alterations required. - .5 Repair or replace existing surfaces damaged by the work of this Contract.
-Finished surfaces to be ready for repainting. - .6 Unless noted otherwise, building materials resulting from demolition under this contract shall become the property of the Contractor, and shall be removed by the Contractor. - .7 Remove, transport, and dispose of hazardous materials in accordance with applicable laws. - .8 Supply and install temporary dust controls in work areas, to prevent the spread of dust, dirt and debris in the building. - .9 Include costs to schedule work outside of school operating times, as applicable, including afterhours and weekend work and remobilization costs.
-Work will be limited to 2 or 3 classrooms only at times when school is occupied. - .10 Engage a licenced electrician to perform electrical work.
+- .1 Demolition and removal of aluminum windows to be replaced, as indicated on drawings, including modifications required to facilitate installation of new windows. - .2 Removal of existing exterior hollow metal doors and frames, as indicated on drawings, and preparation of openings to receive new doors and frames. - .3 Removal of existing window blinds. - .4 Carry out all demolition, cutting and removal of existing work in preparation for the installation of the new windows, curtain wall, entrance systems, and doors.
+Remove sealants, foam and adhesives from masonry. - .5 Carry out all alteration and demolition work required to accommodate new work indicated on drawings.
+Make good any damage caused by alterations required. - .6 Repair or replace existing surfaces damaged by the work of this Contract.
+Finished surfaces to be ready for repainting. - .7 Unless noted otherwise, building materials resulting from demolition under this contract shall become the property of the Contractor, and shall be removed by the Contractor. - .8 Remove, transport, and dispose of hazardous materials in accordance with applicable laws. - .9 Supply and install temporary dust controls in work areas, to prevent the spread of dust, dirt and debris in the building. - .10 Include costs to schedule work outside of school operating times, including after-hours and weekend work and remobilization costs. - .11 Engage a licenced electrician to perform electrical work.